GunomeMidare/sap-build-work-zone/docs/expose-federation-content.md

 ## Goal 🎯

-The goal of this file is to document how to expose Federation Content from SAP S/4HANA
+The goal of this file is to document how to expose Federation Content from SAP S/4HANA.
+Select and expose roles in SAP S/4HANA to make them available with their assigned apps, groups, catalogs, and spaces in SAP Build Work Zone.

 ## References 📝
 #### SAP Notes